mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

 which is already enough be able to create a `JS::Rooted<YourStruct>` on the stack — and then arrange for it to be called during tracing.
-If a pointer to your structure is stored in the private field of a JSObject, the usual way would be to define a trace hook on the JSObject (see above) that casts the private pointer to your structure and invokes `trace()` on it:
+If a pointer to your structure is stored in the private field of a JSObject, the usual way would be to define a trace hook on the JSClass (see above) that casts the private pointer to your structure and invokes `trace()` on it: